Share

 Educator, Banker, Civil Rights Leader

-Born into slavery, Wharton Evening School Alum Richard Robert Wright, Sr., successfully managed his bank through the Great Depression.
+Wharton Evening School Alum Richard Wright successfully managed his bank through the Great Depression.

 Wright was born into slavery on May 16, 1855, in a log cabin six miles from Dalton, Georgia, Wikipedia